JesseMcGilAllen/javaIndividualProject/Journal.md

 I found a temporary solution to my database overpopulating with test data.
 I need to do further research on the possibility of setting up a test database.
 This [StackOverflow post](http://stackoverflow.com/questions/21576206/separate-db-just-for-junit-tests-in-spring-app) has lead me to add Spring profiles as something to research as a solution to the problem.
 I have added Spring to the as a todo in the Project Plan for next week.
 I think it would worthwhile subject to research due to its prevalence in the Java related job postings that I have seen.

+I finally started working on the JSPs!
+I am using my ancient Advanced Java project as a guide and created a doctype jsp.
+After connecting it to the index page, I saw IntelliJ complaining.
+I had to JSTL jars to the project which makes sense.
+However, that was a lot harder then I originally thought.
+I ended up finding them on [Tomcat's website](http://tomcat.apache.org/download-taglibs.cgi) and finally downloaded the right one (binary).
+IntelliJ has stopped complaining, so hopefully they work.